 The Northern Kentucky University Music Preparatory Department is an outreach program serving the community by providing quality musical instruction to students of all ages, not for credit.
 The instruction is for those interested in college preparation, for children experiencing an introduction into the world of music, and for adults who would like to develop or explore their talents for their own enjoyment.

 The Musical Theatre Tour Troupe offers a lively revue-format performance of songs and dances from the American musical theatre scene.
 The group will perform for audiences ranging from area 6-12 schools to community and civic groups and at various university events.

 Pathways to a Nursing Degree provides an active learning environment for middle and high school students to explore a career in nursing.
 The goal is to provide both middle and high school students with "first hand" exposure to the university experience, an understanding of the academic requirements to become a nurse, and knowledge of the authentic role of a registered nurse.

-Through the School-Based Scholars "4+1" program, academically ready high school juniors and seniors in Kentucky may complete up to five NKU courses at significantly discounted tuition rates.
+Through the School-Based Scholars "4+1" program, academically ready high school juniors and seniors in Kentucky may complete up to eight NKU courses at significantly discounted tuition rates.
 Courses may be completed at participating high school locations, the NKU Grant County Center, or NKU's Highland-Heights campus.